Shubham-wiz/E2E/README.md

 # E2E
 End-to-End Self-Driving via Convolutional Neural Networks

-This is a machine learning lab assignment that involves implementing a Convolutional Neural Network (ConvNet) for end-to-end self-driving cars.
+This Code is a piece from my machine learning lab assignment that involves implementing a Convolutional Neural Network (ConvNet) for end-to-end self-driving cars.
 The implementation follows the architecture proposed in the paper titled "End to End Learning for Self-Driving Cars."

 Resources for understanding ConvNets: